-Operating Costs: Heat pumps cost far less to operate than electric baseboard systems.
-Currently, they generally cost more to operate than gas systems in most parts of the country.
-Gas prices, are volatile and hard to predict, but likely to rise faster than electricity as the fracking boom plays out and the cost of solar & wind continue to fall.
+Heat pumps cost far less to operate than electric baseboard systems.
+Currently, heat pump systems do generally cost slightly more to operate than gas systems in most parts of the country.
+Will that remain?
+Gas prices, are volatile and hard to predict, but likely to rise faster than electricity as the fracking boom plays out and the cost of solar & wind electricity continue to fall.
 Of course a solar electric system on your rooftop can reduce or even eliminate the operating cost for your heat pump.

 Most, but not all, heat pumps are “split systems.”
 An outside compressor unit extracts the heat and one or more inside condenser units distribute the heat or cooling.
 The inside units are connected to the outdoor unit by a pipe carrying refrigerant.
 There are a variety of types of heat pump systems that are appropriate for different situations

 Replacing a central air furnace

 Ducted Air Source Heat Pump (also called a “central” or “unitary” air source heat pump).

 A single outdoor compressor is connected to a single indoor condenser unit that is connected to the existing house ductwork.
 If the ductwork goes through an unconditioned crawlspace or attic, it is important to first seal the ductwork well to avoid losses.

 Air-to-Water Heat Pump (also called a “hydronic” air source heat pump).

 A single outdoor compressor unit is connected to a single indoor condenser unit that heats the water for the radiant floor water distribution.

 Outside heat pump compressor unit

 Adding a small addition or new standalone space of one to three adjoining rooms (e.g. Accessory Dwelling Unit or ADU)